Last checked : 30/04/2018

-Rules on maintenance obligations vary from country to country.
-The extent of support is not the same everywhere.
-However, EU rules do apply if you need to provide or receive maintenance to or from someone in another EU country.
+Rules on maintenance obligations vary from EU country to country, and the degree of support is not the same everywhere.
+However, EU rules apply if you need to provide or receive maintenance to or from someone in another EU country.

 You can file a request concerning maintenance mainly with the courts: